Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 2. Click the `Execute All Statements` button at the top right of the worksheet to **deploy all functions and procedures**.

 <img src="assets/function_info_runall.png" />

+#### INFO: Time Series Functions and Procedures

+The following functions and procedures have been deployed.

 > aside positive
 >